jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Rousseau later came and said a true democracy is made up of the people.
 Unlike Hobbes/Locke, who said humanity was not born from a chaotic Nature, but a kind one.
 In fact, it's society that corrupts people into being evil.
 Thus, it's up the way society is structured to ensure the best of humanity is brought up, instead of repressed.
 Rousseau made the connection that individuals make up their society, so if each individual reformed themselves, they'd all make a better society.

 While Rousseau's visions lead to a lot of social engineering disasters.
 Modern technology and especially open-source, is so liberating, and so individually empowering, we can make a good and just player god.
 We can have the best of both worlds, a stable government and society, that doesn't need to, and in fact can't, oppress the people.

+**The Game of Civilization vs. The Story of Civilization**: Machiavelli's "wised up".
+Meaning when a civilization is self-aware it takes its survival seriously and not for granted, and thus plays the game, instead of passively watching the events as if it can't determine it's own outcome.

 **Your Happiness**: The best gauge on how healthy the player god is.